Quantitative-Finance-Lab/Floating-Population/README.md

 Data in this repository consists of Excel and CSV files:

 - *Busan Commuting Population.xlsx*: Raw data of commuting population by district in Busan.
-- *Hedonic data.csv*: Aggregated hedonic dataset of 53,458 observations with 26 variables
+- *Hedonic data.csv*: Aggregated hedonic dataset of 53,458 observations with 26 variables including commuting population.

 ## Plotting commuting population and housing prices